brexhq/prompt-engineering/README.md

 traveled around, ate many pastries, drank lots of wine, ... lots more text ...
 , but never learned how to speak _______”, the model might struggle with predicting “French”.
-They also process input one token at a time, so are inherently sequential, slow to train, and the Nth token only knows about the N
-- 1 tokens prior to it.
+They also process input one token at a time, so are inherently sequential, slow to train, and the `Nth` token only knows about the `N - 1` tokens prior to it.

 #### Late-2010’s